Image: Jodi Clark

-Waiheke Island is often described as the jewel of Auckland’s Hauraki Gulf, and visitors will quickly discover why.
+AUCKLAND: Waiheke Island is often described as the jewel of Auckland’s Hauraki Gulf, and visitors will quickly discover why.
 A beacon for Auckland’s creative community, lovers of food and wine will also be drawn to the delights of the Island.

-You can choose to rent a car on the island, or use a combination of bus and taxi services to get around – which is a better option if you’re going to be enjoying the charms of a vineyard or two.
+You can choose to rent a car on the island, or use a combination of bus, bicycle and taxi services to get around – which is a better option if you’re going to be enjoying the charms of a vineyard or two.
 You’ll see people getting around in all manner of ways, so don’t be surprised if you find yourself sharing the road with a horse or two.

 While you’re in Oneroa, Toi Gallery (145 Ocean View Road) is the perfect chance to pick up a local souvenir.
-The artist-owned space features the work of local artists and sculptors, and is a lovely spot to browse.
+The artist-owned space features the work of local artists and sculptors and is a lovely spot to browse.
 Or visit Space Art Gallery across the road for some incredible, world class art from local and international artists.

-Travel secret: If you’re taking the kids along, choose to visit a family-friendly vineyard like Wild on Waiheke (82 Onetangi Road), which has a playground and activities like archery and boules for the young ones to get involved.
+Insider Tip: If you’re taking the kids along, choose to visit a family-friendly vineyard like Wild on Waiheke (82 Onetangi Road), which has a playground and activities like archery and boules for the young ones to get involved.

 As well as producing excellent wine, Waiheke’s climate is perfect for crafting beautiful olive oil.
 A visit to one of the many olive groves on the Eastern shore of the island is a wonderful experience, and a great chance to learn more about the delicately flavoured oil.
 Rangihoua Estate (1 Gordons Road) offers tours that give visitors firsthand insight into the process of producing the oil, and a chance to pick up some bottles to take home.